title

 Succession Problems to the 12th Dynasty

-Nobles were allowed to retain some of their powers, and they received recognition by being given a place in the afterlife that they had wanted.
-Commoners were also recognized as having an afterlife, and it was now believed that commoners would meet Osiris when they died, and that Osiris, working with Ma'at, would judge people entering the underworld.
+Nobles were allowed to retain some of their powers, and nobles were given a place in the afterlife that they had wanted.
+Commoners now were also recognized as having an afterlife.
+It was now believed that commoners would meet Osiris when they died, and that Osiris working with Ma'at would judge people entering the underworld.
 The Egyptians now believed that before one entered the underworld, his or her sins were put onto scales of justice.
-An ostrich feather represented Ma'at, and if an individual's sins outweighed the ostrich feather he was rejected.
-Commoners saw their sins as weighing little, for most of them expected an eternal afterlife of paradise in pleasant labor, maintaining their earthly status amid kindly gods.
+An ostrich feather represented Ma'at, and it was said that if an individual's sins outweighed the ostrich feather he would be rejected.
+Commoners saw their sins as weighing little as most of them expected an eternal afterlife of paradise in pleasant labor, maintaining their earthly status amid kindly gods.

+Amenemhet I reigned to 1962 BCE.
 Peace and stability had returned to Egypt.
-The trade that had fallen away during the upheavals returned, and the kings of the Twelfth Dynasty, from around 1900 to 1750 BCE, helped Egypt's trade and economy rise to new heights.
+The trade that had fallen away during the upheavals returned, and the kings of the Twelfth Dynasty (from around 1900 to 1750 BCE) helped Egypt's trade and economy rise to new heights.
 But not all Egyptians were content.
 Hopes had been raised, and some Egyptians expressed disappointment.
-More than a thousand years before the prophets of the Old Testament, an Egyptian priest wrote a denunciation of the rich for what he saw as their injustice to the poor.
+More than a thousand years before the prophets of the Old Testament, an Egyptian priest wrote a denunciation of what he saw as injustice for the poor.
 He wrote that the poor still had no power to save themselves from the abuse of those who were younger and stronger than they.
 Another Egyptian, Amenemope, wrote a book of thirty chapters that objected to how society was structured.
 He wrote that people should earn their bread by their own labors, that they should be content with little, should tolerate the weaknesses of others, should forgive others their transgressions and should rely on their gods for serenity.

 Sources